GLOSSARY

 An account established by a Lender to collect and disperse a Borrower’s property tax and insurance payments on their behalf.
 Often required for high loan-to-value mortgages, impound accounts protect both the Homeowner and Lender from tax liens and insurance lapses.

-A contractual agreement in which an individual or entity owns the improvements, such as a home, on a piece of land but leases the land itself from a Landlord for a specific term.
-Most land leases are for a term of 50 to 99 years with the option for renewal.
+A contractual agreement in which an Individual or Entity owns the improvements, such as a home, on a piece of land but leases the land itself from a Landlord for a specific term.
+Most land leases are for a term of 50 to 99 years with the option to renew.

 A special tax assessment district in California created to finance local public infrastructure and services through additional property taxes.
-The tax is only levied on residents in the district who benefit from the project.
+The tax is only levied on Residents in the district who benefit from the project or services.
 See Special Assessment Tax.

-A Planned Unit Development or PUD housing community of single-family residences, townhomes, and condominiums governed by a Homeowners Association (HOA).
+A housing community of single-family residences, townhomes, or condominiums governed by a Homeowners Association (HOA).
 PUD developments offer more flexibility in land use compared to traditional zoning, allowing for a mix of residential, commercial, and recreational areas within a single development.

 PRIMARY MORTGAGE MARKET